xavier1195/INFO670/ListManagementApp/README.md

 This app is a simple list tool for a user to add the birds they have seen today to their list.
 They can add and remove birds.

+### Server API

+- eBird: Get bird common name and Latin name - used for autocomplete search and names
+- Firebase: GET/POST user data (username, password, email, favorite bird, community flock, messages, user bird database)
+- MongoDB: GET bird traits/characteristics (Mass, Wing Length, Beak Size, Environment, Trophic (omnivore, carnivore, etc))
+- Google Cloud Functions: GET bird image recognition prediction and confidence score, and POST bird image to serve up to the model.
+- Wikipedia: GET bird image based on eBird common name.

+### Experiences

+- Learned: React Native, NoSQL database management, and running scripts via the cloud.
+- Key Takeaways: using SOLID coding principles and understanding where we wanted to take the design, so we could grow the app efficiently.
+Test APIs outside of the app environment to ensure they are up and running before jumping right into the React code.
+- Challenges: Getting server APIs up and running correctly was the most difficult part.
+Understanding how a Python script runs and the various requirements to ensure a smooth connection to the app.
+Designing at scale due to React Native's styling out-of-box limitations.

 ### Features
 - Add Birds to List
 - Remove Last Bird